milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 ![Scaleup](../../../assets/scale_up.jpg)

-Generally, you will need to scale out the Milvus cluster you created if it is over-utilized.
-Below are some typical situations where you may need to scale out the Milvus cluster:
+Generally, you need to scale out the Milvus cluster you created if it is over-utilized.
+Following are some typical situations where you might need to scale out the Milvus cluster:

 - The CPU and memory utilization is high for a period of time.
 - The query throughput becomes higher.